 There are several different areas within "News & Views":

-2. Latest News - a huge page, updated whenever time allows, about all
+2. Latest News - a huge page, which has been updated whenever time has allowed, about all

 the many additions to the different areas of the site since the first pages were built in 1998; the many sequential News pages have been left on line as a brief record of the developments that have occurred during the building of the different areas here.

-Area 6 also includes a permanent memorial of the Terrorist Attack on America on 11th September 2001 - as well as the page about the London bombings on 070705 - and there's also The Potted Learning Pages, created on the second anniversary of the Twin Towers tragedy, as an enduring tribute to an ever-more-united world where so many people share what they have with those who need it.
+Area 6 also includes a permanent memorial of the Terrorist Attack on America on 11th September 2001 - as well as the page about the London bombings on 7th July 2005.

-4. Creativity - an ever-growing area including poems, artwork, stories, articles, jokes etc. Inclusions range from "Glaxibel The Avenger", a UFO
+4. Creativity - including poems, artwork, stories, articles, jokes etc. Inclusions range from "Glaxibel The Avenger", a UFO

 5. FOCUS includes a wealth of information about playgrounds and playing fields; an educational project across Israel, Palestine and Jordan